KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

       </td>

       <td>
-        <p>This event is recorded to mark when a device enters a geofence. </p><p>The event will only be applicable for customers who have the geofence feature enabled for them.</p>
+        <p>This event is recorded to mark when a device enters a geofence. </p><p>The event will only be Charged Event Personalization applicable for customers who have the geofence feature enabled for them.</p>
       </td>

       <td>